jefferson1208/jefferson1208/README.md

 - 🔭 I currently work as backend developer with .net core
-- 🌱 Studying Software Architecture and English
+- 🌱 Studying software architecture and english

 ### Analytics ⚙️